eclipse-californium/californium/demo-certs/README.md

 5. A pair of private/public EC keys along with a certificate signed with the intermediary CA's key which together represent an second intermediary CA identity (alias "ca2").
 6. A pair of private/public EC keys along with a certificate signed with the second intermediary CA's key which together assert the identity of a *server* (large certificate, alias "serverlarge").
 7. A pair of private/public RSA keys along with a certificate signed with the root CA's key which together represent an intermediary RSA-CA identity (alias "carsa").
-8. A pair of private/public EC keys along with a certificate signed with the intermediary RSA-CA's key which together assert the identity of a *server* (alias "serverrsa").
+8. A pair of private/public EC keys along with a certificate signed with the intermediary RSA-CA's key which together assert the identity of a *server* (alias "servercarsa").
 9. A pair of private/public EC keys along with a self signed certificate (alias "self").
 10. A pair of private/public EC keys along with a certificate using extended key usage for clientAuth, signed with the intermediary CA's key which together assert the identity of a *client* (alias "clientext").
 11. A pair of private/public EC keys along with a self signed certificate without signing usage (alias "nosigning").
 12. A pair of private/public EdDSA keys along with a certificate signed with the intermediary CA's key which together assert the identity of a *client* (requires java 15, alias "clienteddsa").
 13. A pair of private/public EC keys along with a certificate signed with the root CA's key which together represent an intermediary CA identity, same DN as 2., but with a different key-pair (alias "caalt").
+14. A pair of private/public RSA keys along with a certificate signed with the intermediary CA's key which together assert the identity of a *server* (alias "serverrsa").
+15. A pair of private/public RSA keys along with a certificate signed with the intermediary CA's key which together assert the identity of a *client* (alias "clientrsa").

 **Trust Store**